 Kibbey Wagner, PLLC was founded in 2014 and has helped hundreds of accident victims since then.
 Our firm’s Port St. Lucie motorcycle accident attorneys have over 40 years of combined legal experience, including representing insurance companies before switching sides to represent accident victims.

-Lawyers at Kibbey Wagner have recovered over $60 million in injury compensation for our clients.
+The personal injury lawyers at Kibbey Wagner have recovered over $60 million in injury compensation for our clients.
 Some case results include:

 - Auto accident settlement of over $6 million